mzndm/mzndm/README.md

 ### 👨‍💻 About me
 Hi there, my name is Dmytro Mazun.
-I am experienced Angular Frontend Developer with a strong background in web app development.
+I am an experienced Angular Frontend Developer with a strong background in web app development.

 ### 📨 Social & Contact
 <div align="left">